martinromeroxyz/price-service/README.md

 This Spring Boot service provides an endpoint to retrieve the price of an article based on a given filter.
 It utilizes H2 database for data storage and Swagger for API documentation.

+The project is built using hexagonal architecture and an API-first approach.
+It is dockerized and can be run as a container.

 ## Features

 - RESTful API to get article prices